FWDekker/mommy/README.md

 </details>

 <details>
-<summary>🏗️ external build servers</summary>
+<summary>🏗️ build servers</summary>

 build servers build mommy distributions on-demand for each release, and make the created packages available for all users. how sweet~

+* [apt-mommy](https://github.com/FWDekker/apt-mommy) is a github-based apt repository that hosts mommy's `.deb` packages after they have been built in [mommy's cd pipeline](https://github.com/FWDekker/mommy/actions/workflows/cd.yml)~
 * [copr](https://copr.fedorainfracloud.org/coprs/fwdekker/mommy/) builds packages for fedora and epel~
-* [openbuildservice](https://build.opensuse.org/package/show/home:fwdekker:mommy/mommy) builds packages for all
-  deb-based and rpm-based systems~

-see [pkg/README.md](https://github.com/FWDekker/mommy/blob/main/pkg/README.md) for more information on the build process~
 </details>

 <details>